-Gei neral services that our plan pays for What you must pay Outpatient substance abuse services Medicare Part B helps pay for outpatient substance abuse treatment services from a clinic or hospital outpatient department.
-Prior authorization (approval in advance) is required.
+General services that our plan pays for What you must pay Outpatient substance abuse services Prior authorization Medicare Part B helps pay for outpatient substance abuse treatment services from a clinic or hospital outpatient department. (approval in advance) is required.
 Please contact the plan for details.
-Covered services include, but are not limited to: • Psychotherapy \$0 PsychotrierapyPatient education Follow-up care after you leave the hospital Prescription drugs during a hospital stay or injected at a doctor's office.
-Preventive screening and counseling Outpatient surgery The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
-Prior authorization (approval in advance) is required.
-Please contact the plan for details.
-Over-the-Counter (OTC) Items \$0 The plan covers limited OTC items available by mail.
+Covered services include, but are not limited to: Psychotherapy \$0 Patient education Follow-up care after you leave the hospital Prescription drugs during a hospital stay or injected at a doctor's office.
+Preventive screening and counseling Outpatient surgery Prior authorization The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers. (approval in advance) is required.
+Please contact the plan for details. \$0

+General services that our plan pays for What you must pay Over-the-Counter (OTC) Items \$0 The plan covers limited OTC items available by mail at no cost to you.
 Contact Absolute Total Care at 1-855-735-4398 (TTY: 711) for more information.
-The plan covers up to \$25 every calendar month for eligible over-the-counter items available by mail.
-Any unused amount does not carry over to the next month.
-Check the catalog for item limits.
+As an extra benefit, our plan covers up to \$100 per calendar quarter for eligible over-the-counter (OTC) items available via mail.
+This OTC benefit is limited to one order per calendar quarter.
+Any unused amounts does not carry over to the next calendar quarter.
+You can order up to nine of the same item per calendar quarter unless otherwise noted in the catalog.
+There is no limit on the number of total items in your order.
+This benefit can only be used to order OTC products for the member.
+Please contact the plan for more information.

-General services that our plan pays for What you must pay Palliative care is specialized medical care for people with serious illnesses.
+General services that our plan pays for What you must pay Palliative care Palliative care is specialized medical care for people with serious illnesses.
 This type of care is focused on providing patients with relief from the symptoms, pain, and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.
 Palliative care is provided by a team that may include doctors, nurses, social workers, chaplains, and others who work with a patient's other doctors to provide an extra layer of support.
 The team will: Talk to members about what matters most to them Assess and manage pain and other symptoms Address psychological and spiritual needs of members and their family Offer support to help members live as fully as possible Offer a support system to help the family cope during the member's illness Palliative care is appropriate at any age and at any stage in a serious illness, and it can be provided together with curative treatment.
 Prior authorization (approval in advance) is required.
 Please contact the plan for details.
 A referral may be required.
 Please contact the plan for details. \$0 Partial hospitalization services Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
 It can help keep you from having to stay in the hospital.
 Prior authorization (approval in advance) is required.
 Please contact the plan for details.